 4. What is the difference between a powered and a passive subwoofer?

-A powered subwoofer has a built-in amplifier, while a passive subwoofer requires an external amplifier to power it.
+A powered subwoofer has a built-in amplifier, while a passive subwoofer requires an external amplifier.
 Powered subwoofers are generally easier to set up and offer more control over the sound.

 5. How do I connect my subwoofer to my receiver?